A New Dawn in the Negev: Educational and Employment Initiatives

 New Dawn's main program is Secure Future for Youth, geared toward youth at risk in the Bedouin community who have dropped out of school.
 There are separate classes for boys and girls.
 Projects include employment training, leadership development and social business ventures.
 English and Hebrew language classes are available to support Bedouin youth to gain further study and employment opportunities in Israel.

 Delivered in conjunction with BINA, a large Israeli volunteering and social justice NGO, the Israel Teaching Fellows programme (ITF) offers young Jewish volunteers from all around the world to spend 10 months in Rahat teaching English to Israeli Arab Bedouin youth.
 The programme allows ITF volunteers to be immersed in the Bedouin culture and community of Israel while creating ties of coexistence between all residents of the Negev.

-New Dawn also provides training for non-graduate jobs - the Explore Rahat – Cultural Tourism program trains 15 Bediuin young women as tour guides for groups provided by affiliate organizations such as Taglit - Birthright and Masa Israel.
+New Dawn also provides training for non-graduate jobs - the Explore Rahat – Cultural Tourism program trains 15 Bedouin young women as tour guides for groups provided by affiliate organizations such as Taglit - Birthright and Masa Israel.
 In collaboration with web development company Wix, 40 teenagers have been trained and employed as web developers using the Wix platform throughout Israel.